Advances in 3D Neural Stylization: A Survey: Datasets and Evaluation

+$\bullet$~\textbf{Datasets.} For mesh-based stylization methods with image guidance, we create 300 object-image pairs from Objaverse~\citep{deitke2023objaverse} dataset: 100 objects with their own rendered images, 100 with rendered images of other objects in the same category, and 100 with rendered images from different categories.
+The first two parts aim to evaluate the capacity of ``in-domain'' texture transfer, while the last part tests the capacity of ``out-of-domain'' texture transfer.
+All the images are rendered in $2048\times2048$ resolution.
+For TEXTure~\citep{richardson2023texture}, we fine-tuned ten diffusion models following their official requirement to conduct the texture transfer.
+For mesh-based stylization methods with text guidance, we use the same 100 selected objects from Objaverse and directly use the object name to construct the text prompt.

-Artistic stylization for implicit scenes is mostly developed among the reviewed state of the art.
-In this section, we evaluated state-of-the-art 3D stylization generative models \cite{huang2021learning, chiang2022stylizing, huang2022stylizednerf, liu2023stylerf} and single-style per-scene stylization works \cite{zhang2022arf, fan2022unified, nguyen2022snerf, zhang2023ref, wang2023nerf, haque2023instructnerf} over eight scenes from three public datsets, including object scenes (chair, mic) in NeRF-Synthetic \cite{mildenhall2020nerf} that are inward-facing 360$\degree$ objects without background, forward-facing real scenes (fern, flower, horns, trex) in LLFF dataset\cite{mildenhall2019local}, and large unbounded real scenes (Truck, Playground) in Tanks and Temples dataset \cite{knapitsch2017tanks}.
-Particularly, masked large scenes Caterpillar and Truck without background \cite{knapitsch2017tanks} are instead used for StyleRF and INS.
+For neural field-based stylization methods with image guidance, we include eight scenes from three public datasets, including single-object scenes (chair, mic) in NeRF-Synthetic \citep{mildenhall2020nerf} that are inward-facing 360$\degree$ objects without background, forward-facing real scenes (fern, flower, horns, trex) in LLFF dataset \citep{mildenhall2019local}, and large unbounded real scenes (Truck, Playground) in Tanks\&Temples dataset \citep{knapitsch2017tanks}.
+Particularly, masked large scenes Caterpillar and Truck without background \citep{knapitsch2017tanks} are used instead for {StyleRF} and {INS}.
+The style reference images are selected from WikiArt~\citep{kaggle_2016} dataset.
+120 WikiArt~\citep{kaggle_2016} style references are used for feed-forward methods, and 6 WikiArt images for single-style optimization methods.
+We select artistic images here because neural field-based methods usually have larger scenes with multi-objects and backgrounds, and single-object images won't lead to satisfying results.
+Conversely, such artistic images with abstract concepts tend to ignore the detailed semantics of a concrete object, and thus are not suitable for most mesh stylization methods that focus on a single object.
+For neural field-based stylization methods with text guidance, we select two unbounded and two forward-facing scenes (farm, campsite; fangzhou, person) from InstructN2N~\citep{haque2023instructnerf} and test four style prompts for each of them.